 Corner McGuire Terrace and Dearden Tce

-Open 3rd Sunday of the month from 12noon to 1pm
+Open 3rd Sunday of the month from 12noon

 This building was built in the 1930s and was an important place in the town as it was where growers would order their water for irrigations.
 The Water Master and ‘Water Joeys’ took the water orders and were responsible for the operation of the channel irrigation system.
 One room of the building was also used as a residence by a school headmaster in the 1930s and the verandahs were used to cater for the Cadell Bowling Club until the 1960s.